oemof/tespy/doc/getting_started/tutorial_heat_pump.rst

 Components
 ++++++++++

 This part contains two compressors with an intercooler between them.
-Again, add the component compressor to tespy.import.
 The cold side of the intercooler requires a source and a sink.
-Again, remember redefining the former sink "cp1" to a compressor and add a sink for the outlet of the coolant after the compressor system.
+Again, remember redefining the former sink "cp1" to a compressor.
+We will now replace the source for the coolant :code:`c_in` at the condenser with another cycle closer :code:`cool_closer`, to make sure the fluid properties after the second compressor are identical to the fluid properties at the condenser inlet.

 .. code-block:: python

-    from tespy.components import compressor

     # sources & sinks

     ic_in = source('source intercool')
     ic_out = sink('sink intercool')

-    c_out = sink('coolant out')
+    cool_closer = cycle_closer('coolant cycle closer')

     # compressor-system